jimrazmus/dir2consul/README.md

 A files path and name, with the file extension removed, becomes the Consul Key while the contents of the file are the Value.
 Note that mirroring is exact which includes *deleting* any Consul Keys that are not present in the source files.
 Hidden files and directories, those beginning with ".", are always skipped.

+It should be noted that this is extended when the file type is known: the value of a `key = value` inside a file will be mirrored as `path/to/file/key = value`.

+Likewise, the specific properties will be augmented with the contents of files named `default.type` in the hierarchy.
+When loading a file at `some/path/foo.properties`, for example, the system will also load files at `default.properties`, `some/default.properties`, `some/path/default.properties`, and then `some/path/foo.properties`.
+Keys with values which are loaded from a default file will be overridden by files lower in the directory tree -- so if `default.properties` has `key1=value1`, while `some/path/default.properties` has `key1=value2`, `key1=value2` would show up in the final properties.
+If `key1` also has a value in `foo.properties`, then `foo.properties` would take precedence.
+If no lower file overrides a value, then that value will appear in the final properties loaded for `foo.properties`.

 ## Configuration

 dir2consul uses environment variables to override default configuration values.
 The variables are:

 * D2C_CONSUL_KEY_PREFIX is the path to prepend to all Consul keys.
 Default: "dir2consul"
+* DC2_DEFAULT_CONFIG_TYPE is a type to apply to files with no extension.
+Default: "" (ie, no value)
 * D2C_DIRECTORY is the directory dir2consul will walk.
 Default: "local/repo"
 * D2C_DRYRUN is a flag that prevents all Consul data modification.
 Set it to any truthy value to enable.
 Default: "false"
 * D2C_IGNORE_DIR_REGEX is a PCRE regular expression that matches directories we ignore when walking the file system.
 The default value is impossible to match.
 Default: "a^"